Will CSU’s new policy affect campus free speech? Some students and faculty worry; university officials say nothing has changed

 Joseph Morales, university diversity officer, explained that the CSU Chancellor’s office developed the framework, and each university was asked to prepare a campus-specific addendum detailing how the policy would be implemented.

 Based on the addendum posted by Chico State, university property is divided into “Public,” “Limited,” and “Non-Public.”
-Only “Public” locations are available for free speech activities.
+Only “Public” locations are available for sound-amplified free speech activities, and the addendum’s page 2 restricts usage in Limited areas.

 “You would agree the sidewalk outside the BMU (Bell Memorial Union) is a public area, right?” asked a student attending the forum.
 “But it is listed under your list of properties as a limited area.
 Can you help us understand how that’s fostering discourse and freedom of speech?”